-- 358. ADOC does not provide auxiliary aids and services necessary to achieve effective communication with prisoners with disabilities.
-Examples of such measures may include large print materials for prisoners with low vision or a sign language interpreter for prisoners with deafness. - 359.
-PLAINTIFF TOOLEY is deaf.
+376. ADOC does not provide auxiliary aids and services necessary to achieve effective communication with prisoners with disabilities.
+Examples of such measures may include large print materials for prisoners with low vision or a sign language interpreter for prisoners with deafness.

+377. PLAINTIFF TOOLEY is deaf.
 He has never been offered a sign language interpreter, even though he requested one on numerous occasions.
 He does not understand certain ADOC policies as they relate to prisoners and cannot participate in any programs offered by the prison due to his lack of ability to communicate.
 DEFENDANT ADOC often relies on other prisoners with limited sign language ability to "communicate" with PLAINTIFF TOOLEY.
 In or around January 2014, PLAINTIFF TOOLEY was denied a sign language interpreter for a disciplinary hearing.
 He did not understand the proceedings.
-He was sentenced to a 30-day segregation term. - 360.
-PLAINTIFF BROYLES is mostly deaf in both ears.
+He was sentenced to a 30-day segregation term.

+378. PLAINTIFF BROYLES is mostly deaf in both ears.
 For a time, he had two hearing aids, but eventually, personnel of both ADOC and Corizon informed him he would only be provided with one hearing aid.
 As a result of having only one functioning hearing aid, he loses his balance frequently.
 He often has to wait a long time for a replacement battery for the single hearing aid.
 On one occasion, he was assaulted by a CERT team member for failing to obey an order that he could not hear.

-- 361. In or around April 2013, Bullock staff disciplined PLAINTIFF BROYLES twice for missing pill call and not taking his medication for diabetes.
+379. In or around April 2013, Bullock staff disciplined PLAINTIFF BROYLES twice for missing pill call and not taking his medication for diabetes.
 He had missed pill call because he could not hear correctional officers order prisoners to line up for pill call due to his malfunctioning hearing aids.
 The Corizon physician at Bullock refused to allow PLAINTIFF BROYLES to stay on his medication unless PLAINTIFF BROYLES successfully attended two pill calls.
 PLAINTIFF BROYLES had trouble accomplishing this task because of the malfunctioning hearing aids and the inconsistent times for pill call.
 At Draper, PLAINTIFF BROYLES received approximately five disciplinary infractions over a year period for failing to obey orders that he could not hear.
-The warden at Draper ultimately rescinded each of these infractions. - 362.
-DEFENDANT ADOC has refused to provide PLAINTIFF BROYLES with instructional materials to learn sign language. - 363.
-Several blind prisoners have reported that they are routinely asked to sign documents that they cannot read.
-PLAINTIFF COPELAND signed a Do Not Resuscitate order without knowing what it was.
-Another prisoner, Larry Shepherd, now deceased, had his hand was placed on the spot where he needed to sign, and believed that he was signing a property sheet relating to his transfer; he later discovered the form was a Do Not Resuscitate order. - 364.
-In 2013, PLAINTIFF TURNER was accused by another prisoner of using an unauthorized credit card to make telephone calls.
-A disciplinary hearing was held without a sign language interpreter.
-PLAINTIFF TURNER was not able to understand much of the proceeding, and was unable to present his side of the story.
-He received 15 days in segregation as a result.
+The warden at Draper ultimately rescinded each of these infractions.